dankelley/whalestrike/joss/paper.md

 whale deaths [@campbell-malone_gross_2008-1].

-Motivated by such studies, efforts have been made in recent years to mitigate collision risk by imposing speed restrictions on ships, and evidence of successful results [e.g. @conn_vessel_2013] has led to marine policy changes, including both static and dynamic zones of speed restriction [e.g.
+Motivated by such studies, efforts have been made in recent years to mitigate the consequences of collision by imposing speed restrictions on ships, and evidence of successful results [e.g. @conn_vessel_2013] has led to marine policy changes, including both static and dynamic zones of speed restriction [e.g.
 @transport_canada_protecting_2022].
 Even so, it seems unwise to measure the